Last revised: June 2022

 We hold personal information in hard copy and electronic formats.
 We use a range of physical, operational and technological security measures to protect this information.
 These measures include:

-- Physical security measures, such as staff security passes to access Deloitte Australia premises, laptop cable locks and the use of privacy screens where appropriate.
+- Physical security measures, such as staff security passes to access Deloitte Australia premises, appropriate security monitoring, clean desk policies and the use of privacy screens where appropriate.

-How can you access your personal information, or seek to have it corrected?
+How can you access your personal information, or seek to have it corrected or deleted?

 You may access your personal information, or seek to have that information corrected if you believe that it is incorrect, at any time.